vijaykumar-devcode/workconnect/README.md

-# WorkConnect — Enterprise Recruitment Ecosystem
+# WorkConnect — Recruitment Ecosystem

 WorkConnect is a production-ready, full-stack Job Portal and Recruitment Management Platform engineered using the MERN stack (MongoDB, Express, React, Node.js).